coneypo/Dlib_face_recognition_from_camera/README.rst

 ** 关于精度 / About accuracy:

 * When using a distance threshold of ``0.6``, the dlib model obtains an accuracy of ``99.38%`` on the standard LFW face recognition benchmark.

+** 关于算法 / About algorithm

+* 基于 Residual Neural Network / 残差网络的 CNN 模型;

+* This model is a ResNet network with 29 conv layers.
+It's essentially a version of the ResNet-34 network from the paper Deep Residual Learning for Image Recognition by He, Zhang, Ren, and Sun with a few layers removed and the number of filters per layer reduced by half.

+If you are interested in the algorithm of face recognition in dlib, please visit http://blog.dlib.net/2017/02/high-quality-face-recognition-with-deep.html for more information.

 Overview
 ********